sal55/langs/candm.md

 eval a=b
 ````

 **196** Both languages allows hex floating constants (M also in binary and other bases).
-But C does it in peculiar way:
+But C does it in a peculiar way:
 ````
 0x100p10       In C, this is the value 262144.0 0x100p10       In M, this has the value 4722366482869645200000.0